riokuchlyan/riokuchlyan/README.md

 # Rio Kuchlyan

-Student at UNC-Chapel Hill studying Computer Science and Business.
+Sophomore at UNC-Chapel Hill studying Computer Science and Business.
 I'm interested in the intersection of finance, technology, and data — and in building things that sit at that intersection.

 Most of my work spans financial tooling, agentic systems, and quantitative applications.
 I write a lot of Python and JavaScript, and I'm drawn to problems where software has a measurable edge over intuition.